flame-engine/flame/doc/structure.md

 ```

 Optionally you can split your `audio` folder into two subfolders, one for `music` and one for `sfx`.
-Be mindful of configuring the `prefix` property correctly if you are changing this structure.

 Don't forget to add these files to your `pubspec.yaml` file: